Foxfield Railway

 Period of Operation*

-- Late March to October (Selected Sundays)
+- May (Selected Sundays)

-- July and August (also selected Wednesdays)
+- July (Sundays and selected Weekdays)

 - Late November and December (Special event trains)